havishaJ/Greymodels/README.md

 ## Usage and data requirements

+The `Greymodels` package includes a [Help](videos/video1.md) tab that gives the use of the package and the different models implemented and an [About Grey](videos/video3.md) tab that explain the different categories.

+User data from a spreadsheet is easily loaded via "Browse" and the interface instantly provides information regarding fitted values, forecasts and interval estimates.
+Further, the user may visualize the raw, fitted, forecasted data along the confidence plot.
+This further serves in the evaluation of the fitted approach used.

-The `Greymodels` package includes a [Help](videos/video1.md) tab and an [About the Package](videos/video3.md) tab in the interface.
-It loads data from spreadsheets and each model accepts a set of data and outputs the fitted and predicted values.
-For instance, download [file1.xlsx](data/file1.xlsx) in folder [data](data) and using the models under the **Background Values** tab, we follow
+As a matter of example, download [file1.xlsx](data/file1.xlsx) in folder [data](data) and using the models under the **Background Values** tab, we follow

 Univariate Models $\rightarrow$ Background Values $\rightarrow$ EPGM (1, 1) model $\rightarrow$ Data Input